Rimesy/Rimesy/README.md

 - 🧑‍🎓 I’m currently a computer science student at Cardiff University.
 - 🌱 I aspire to grow in knowledge and experience in software development.
 - 💞️ I’m looking to collaborate with someone who can provide graphics for video games.
-- 📫 How to reach me: josh@rimes.me.uk
+- 📫 How to reach me: joshjohn1104@gmail.com

 <!---
 Rimesy/Rimesy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.